Path-ordering

+In many fields of physics, the most common type of path-ordering is time-ordering, which is discussed in detail below.

 Examples

 If an operator is not simply expressed as a product, but as a function of another operator, we must first perform a Taylor expansion of this function.
 This is the case of the Wilson loop, which is defined as a path-ordered exponential to guarantee that the Wilson loop encodes the holonomy of the gauge connection.
 The parameter σ that determines the ordering is a parameter describing the contour, and because the contour is closed, the Wilson loop must be defined as a trace in order to be gauge-invariant.

 Time ordering

 In quantum field theory it is useful to take the time-ordered product of operators.
 This operation is denoted by $\mathcal T$.
 (Although $\mathcal T$ is often called the "time-ordering operator", strictly speaking it is neither an operator on states nor a superoperator on operators.)

 For two operators A(x) and B(y) that depend on spacetime locations x and y we define:

 Here $\tau_x$ and $\tau_y$ denote the invariant scalar time-coordinates of the points x and y.